LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAnalytics/key-terms-concepts.md

 `# Consumer Disengaged = (Bot session has timed out) AND (Conversation isn’t closed) AND (Conversation isn’t transferred) AND (Last message is from the bot but isn’t a form of “bye”)`

 Be aware that this metric can include conversations where the consumer’s need was resolved.
 For example, consider the scenario where the consumer asks a question, and the bot sends a response, such as a link to an FAQ or a product listing.
 In this case, the consumer might not respond to the bot’s last message because their need was resolved.
 The system still considers such a conversation as one where the consumer disengaged.

+#### Transfers
+Previously called “Escalations”.
+This metric is the total number of conversations intentionally or unintentionally (auto escalated) transferred to a human agent.

 #### Intended transfers
 This metric is the number of conversations transferred from the bot to a human agent as designed, e.g., via an [Agent Transfer interaction](conversation-builder-interactions-integrations.html#agent-transfer-interactions) or a [LivePerson Agent Escalation integration](conversation-builder-integrations-liveperson-agent-escalation-integrations.html).
 For example, you might want to transfer to a human agent for the purpose of collecting credit card information from the consumer.